 On December 9, 2009, the district court held a hearing.
 At that hearing, the district judge "suggest[ed] that all of these motions, as a result of the November 30, 2009, new protocol, are moot and should be withdrawn.
-I'm talking about the defendants', the plaintiffs', everything; that the plaintiffs should amend all of their complaints based upon the new protocol and we proceed from that standpoint."
+I'm talking about the defendants', the plaintiffs' everything; that the plaintiffs should amend all of their complaints based upon the new protocol and we proceed from that standpoint."
 R. 966-10 (12/9/2009 Hr'g Tr. at 25-26) (Page ID #34453-54).
 The district court added, "I actually can't demand that you withdraw something, and wouldn't do that, but I am suggesting that almost everything that's been filed in this case up until now is moot."
 Id. at 26 (Page ID #34456).
 Addressing this court's decision on mootness, the district court added, "And I'm not going to get into an argument over mootness like the Court of Appeals has done recently.
 I'm not going to get into that mess, as I'm sure Judge Sutton would not like to get back into that mess."
 Id.
-Instead, the district court explained, "I'm trying to suggest a way in which the record can get cleaned up and where we present arguments, present with new arguments, that have anything to do with the new protocol.
+Instead, he explained, "I'm trying to suggest a way in which the record can get cleaned up and where we present arguments, present with new arguments, that have anything to do with the new protocol.
 It just seems to me to be the better way in which to proceed in this case, but, again, it's up to you guys how we decide this."
 Id.

 After some discussion, attorneys for both sides agreed to withdraw their pending motions, with the understanding that Plaintiffs would file amended complaints challenging the November 30, 2009 protocol.
 Defendants agreed not to assert a statute-of-limitations defense to Plaintiffs' amended complaints, and the district court granted leave to Plaintiffs to amend their complaints.
 Id. at 43, 46 (Page ID #34471, 34474).

 Litigation proceeded, and so did executions.
 After the execution of Kenneth Biros on December 8, 2009, Ohio executed an additional twenty people until the State halted executions after the Dennis McGuire execution in 2014.
 However, prior to the McGuire execution, the State replaced the November 30, 2009 protocol with a protocol providing for a single-injection of midazolam and hydromorphone.
 See R. 323 (10/10/2013 Ohio DRC Execution Protocol, 01-COM-11 at 1-19) (Page ID #9568-86).
 McGuire's execution using the October 10, 2013 protocol prompted questions about midazolam and caused Ohio again to change its protocol, this time to the midazolam protocol at issue in this case.
-As far as the progress of the litigation, it is worth noting that on December 5, 2011, case number 04-cv-1156 was consolidated with several other cases under a new case number, 11-cv-01016.
-See R. 11 (12/5/2011 Order at 2-3) (Page ID #479-80).
-This appeal originated from district court case number 11-cv-01016.